tiy-tn-fee-2016-summer/assignments/06-tshirts/README.md

 * Organize SASS using variables
 * Organize SASS using `@import` statements
 * Create SASS code free of linting errors
-* Use Pseudo Selectors in CSS/SCSS
-* Use Media Queries in CSS/SCSS
 * Use `position: relative` and `position: absolute` to create tool tips

+## Grading Criteria

+* Desktop Grid Layout
+* Placement of dropdown when user hovers
+* Change in layout for tablet
+* Optimized Media Queries (Don't Repeat Yourself)

 ## Details